sparanoid/automator-workflows/README.md

 # Tunghsiao Liu's Automator Workflows
 A collection of Automator workflows that speed up your design / development process.
+Compatible with LaunchBar.

 ## Installation